Mystic Timbers

+Mystic Timbers was voted "Best New Ride" of 2017 in the annual Golden Ticket Awards publication by Amusement Today.
+Its opening also allowed Kings Island to reclaim the title of having the most wooden roller coaster track of any amusement park in the world with 18804 ft.

 History

 Kings Island officials began dropping hints during the 2016 operating season, which teased the possibility of a new, future attraction.
 In the park's Rivertown section, a construction wall was built displaying signs that stated, "Caution - Watch For Falling Trees".
 In June 2016, a set of plans labeled "Kings Island Project 2017" was submitted to the Mason planning board with designs for a new roller coaster.
 Until then, early speculation from enthusiasts believed that another possibility was a larger log flume to complement the nearby Race For Your Life Charlie Brown attraction.
 Later that month, media outlets in the area received a toy axe with an attached note hinting about activity in Rivertown.
 The following month, another clue surfaced, consisting of a blue toy pickup truck with a bundle of logs in the back.
 It contained a note stating that an official announcement would occur in the park on the evening of July 28, 2016.

 On the night of the announcement, more than 1,000 park guests lined up two hours in advance to attend the evening event inside the park.
 It was revealed that the new attraction would be a roller coaster named Mystic Timbers.
 The new ride would mark the park's sixteenth roller coaster and fourth wooden roller coaster overall.
 Upon completion, Kings Island would reclaim the title of having the longest collection of wooden roller coaster track in the world at 18804 ft, when combined with the other three wooden coasters in the park – The Beast, both tracks on The Racer, and Woodstock Express.
-This surpassed the current record, Six Flags Great America, which measured the length of Goliath, Viper, American Eagle and Little Dipper at 16558 ft.
+This surpassed the previous record held by Six Flags Great America, which measured the combined length of Goliath, Viper, American Eagle and Little Dipper at 16558 ft.

 The ride's logo was unveiled as well, along with a simulated POV video of the ride.
 However, the simulation stopped short of revealing what happens when the train enters an enclosed shed near the end of the ride.
 Park officials indicated that the finale's details would not be revealed until opening day.
 The level of anticipation surrounding its debut put Mystic Timbers on USA Todays top nine list for most anticipated roller coasters of 2017.

 Vertical construction of Mystic Timbers began in August 2016.
 On March 20, 2017, the ride performed its first test runs.
 The attraction opened for the press on April 13, 2017, allowing roller coaster enthusiasts and members of the media to ride early.